 - Two identifying photographs

-- Civil documents, such as birth or marriage certificates, with translations if necessary
+- Civil documents (e.g. birth or marriage certificates, with translations, if necessary)

 - Completed medical exam forms

 Once the petition is approved, the beneficiary may apply to become a lawful permanent resident at a U.S. embassy or consulate.
 In some cases the individual can apply for Adjustment of Status if they have been in the U.S. in valid status.

 How NPZ Law Group Can Help